khoojj/Avariegatum_insertion/README.md

 ### Tick screening for *Rickettsia africae* (qPCR, scatter plot)
 **Scatter plot** of sca12 and gltA copy numbers in field-collected ticks.

+**Aim:**
+Screening for *Rickettsia africae* infection in *Amblyomma variegatum* ticks based on a qPCR assay for the plasmid sca12 gene, which should only be present in live bacteria, and the standard gltA qPCR assay.

+**Hypothesis:** sca12 is detected in ticks with actual infection even though gltA could be detected in all ticks regardless of infection status.

+**Approach:** qPCR assays targeting sca12 and gltA were performed.
+Target copy numbers were normalized to a tick housekeeping gene.
+A scatter plot of normalized sca12 vs gltA values was generated in R to assess co-detection across samples.
+The resulting table was used as sample-level metadata for downstream variant calling and coverage analyses (see the following section).

 Directory: `/Avariegatum_seq/qPCR/251030_scatterplot_R/`
 - [Visualisation in R markdown](https://khoojj.github.io/Avariegatum_insertion/251030_scatter.html)